Programming for Scientists

 - Halting problem and uncomputable functions

 - NP and NP-complete problems

-Course Relevance02-601 is designed for first-year graduate students at Carnegie Mellon looking for an intensive but reasonably paced introduction to programming, as a foundation for further programming courses at CMU.
-02-201 is designed for undergraduate students at CMU outside of the School of Computer Science who are interested in learning to program in an environment with scientific applications.
+02-601 is designed for first-year graduate students at Carnegie Mellon looking for an intensive but reasonably paced introduction to programming, as a foundation for further computational courses at CMU.

 Programming assignments (30% of grade)